 Wood was the first material ever used in construction by all the construction companies and is known to be long-standing.
 However, wood has hundreds of varieties from which one can choose while constructing a home.
 Wood was the primary material of the houses built 10,000 years ago.

-As a builder, it is crucial to understand the types of woods, their properties, how they can be utilized, etc. Once you have understood the main kinds of woods, learning how they are graded can assist you in choosing the right one for your project.
+As a builder, it is crucial to understand the types of woods in pakistan, their properties, how they can be utilized, etc. Once you have understood the main kinds of woods, learning how they are graded can assist you in choosing the right one for your project.

 The components of woof strength such as density, hardness, bending strength, compression, and gravity will help you understand better the properties of wood.
 Moreover, the chemical properties of wood are complicated.
 However, human beings have managed to observe and comprehend the unique properties of wood to build an unlimited variety of structures.